denten-books/plain-text/4-format.md

 formalism towards its speculative and as yet unrealized edge cases.
 In the conclusion, we will consider the possibility of literature without language, discourse without structure, and art without representation.

+Understanding objects of computation in their metaphysical splendor.

 ## Form and Content